jonkavana/Programming-and-Scripting-EOY-Project/README.md

         plt.title("Sepal Length in cm")
         plt.xlabel("Sepal_Length_cm")
         plt.ylabel("Count")
         plt.savefig("SepalLengthHist.png")
+        # Please note that this line can be introdcued if there is a need to save each image created.
+It can be replicated across the remaining histograms.

-This as a code will print a hist of the sepal width
+This as a code will print a histogram of the sepal width

         plt.figure(figsize = (6, 5))
         SepalWidthHist = IrisData["sepal_width"]